 Almost everyone has heard something like this already, but do you know why the bees are dying?
 Let’s stop and look at what’s wrong with this picture.

 Honeybees In the Wild

 Honeybees make honey.
 That’s the first thing you associate with them, right?
 That’s why they’re called honeybees; their scientific moniker Apis mellifera also literally means “honey-bearing bee.”
 They make honey by visiting nectar-producing plants, gathering the nectar and bringing it to their hive.

 In the hive, designated worker bees evaporate the nectar from 80 percent water/20 percent sugar to the reverse, 80 percent sugar/20 percent water.
 This evaporated nectar, called honey, with protective plant chemicals suspended in it, is so stable that honey found in ancient Egyptian tombs was still edible after 1,100 years.
 Bees also gather pollen from flowers, not always the same as the nectar flowers, and store and consume it as their protein source.

 In the course of gathering nectar and pollen, the bees incidentally pollinate the plants, consummating the plant lovemaking of pollen from male stamens onto female style that allows fruits (offspring) to be formed.
-It’s an ancient win-win symbiotic pact – the bees get their food; the plants get pollinated.
+It’s an ancient win-win symbiotic pact; the bees get their food, and the plants get pollinated.